cdev-framework/cdev-website/content/docs/examples/httpendpoints.md

 {{<break 1>}}

 ## Return Values from Function
-[From the Aws Documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.response), API Gateway makes the following assumptions if your Lambda function returns valid JSON and doesn't return a statusCode:
+[From the AWS Documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.response), API Gateway makes the following assumptions if your Lambda function returns valid JSON and doesn't return a statusCode:

 - isBase64Encoded is `false`.
 - statusCode is `200`.